 What You Will Need for Walks in Perth, Australia

-Don’t forget these essential items on your walking tour of places to see in Perth!
+Don’t forget to pack these essential items on your walking tour of places to see in Perth!

 Our Perth City Walking Tour sticks mostly to sidewalks – but the route is 5 miles long.
 Wearing comfortable city walking shoes – like these by Columbia (for women) and these by Merrell (for men) – is necessary!